cj-mills/auto-reply-workflow/README.md

+## Permissions

+To use this action in your repository, you need to enable the "Read and write permissions" option for the Actions feature.
+This can be done in your repository settings.
+Follow these steps:

+1. Go to the main page of your GitHub repository.
+2. Click on the "Settings" tab.
+3. In the left sidebar, click on "Actions".
+4. Under "General" section, locate the "Workflow permissions" heading.
+5. Select the "Read and write permissions" option.

+After enabling the required permissions, you can proceed with creating and configuring the workflow as described in the "Usage" section.

+Make sure to enable the "Read and write permissions" for each repository you want to add this workflow to.

+## Inputs

 You can also customize the `issue-comment` input to set your desired auto-reply message.

-## Inputs

 ### `issue-comment` (required)

 The comment to post on the new issue.
 The default message is: